harvey2phase/computational-physics/README.md

 * Quantum computing
     * Numerical solution of Schroedinger equation

-Some of the projects here are based on assignments from the Computer Simulation in Science course at Dalhousie University, which I took in Fall 2017.

 ## Installing

 To install, simply download the project as a zip file or clone the repository using the following Bash command: